Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1inclass.md

 1. Based on what you've seen and taken a picture of, what type of invention or pattern have you observed?
 2. What was the most surprising/unexpected moment during your adventure?
-3. From your exploration, what ideas or thoughts come up in your mind (either as a bioengineer or a citizen of a bioengineered world)?
+3. From your exploration, what ideas or thoughts come up in your mind (either as a bioengineer or as a citizen of a bioengineered world)?

 ### E. Grading